 In December 2019, we entered into a collaboration and license agreement with Acceleron to identify biological targets to modulate specific pathways associated with a targeted indication within the pulmonary disease space.
 The agreement terminated effective October 1, 2022, following notification from Acceleron in June 2022 of its decision to terminate the agreement for convenience.
-For the three months ended March 31, 2023 and 2022, we recognized zero and \$0.9 million, respectively, of collaboration revenue under the Acceleron collaboration agreement.
+For the three and six months ended June 30, 2022, we recognized \$0.1 million and \$1.0 million, respectively of collaboration revenue under the Acceleron collaboration agreement.
+We did not recognize any collaboration revenue under the Acceleron collaboration agreement during the three and six months ended June 30, 2023.